 The next time you walk into a store and you’re about to buy something, go to the app store and find the store’s app (the store you plan to shop at).
 Download that and see if it has an option for receiving a discount.
 For example, the H&M app allows you to shake your phone to get a random discount.
 Many stores have this functionality, from Hotels.com to Old Navy.

 This is one that I need to take advantage of more.
-This location-based service is gaining popularity, and stores are jumping on the bandwagon by offering specials and freebies to Fourquare users.
-Simply check-in to see the deals and freebies in your area.
+This location-based service is gaining popularity, and stores are jumping on the bandwagon by offering specials and freebies to Foursquare users.
+Simply check in to see the deals and freebies in your area.

 7. Scan the Barcode

-Apps like Red Laser and Shopsavvy have some up-and-coming apps.
-These generally allow users to take a picture of a barcode of a product.
-The app then does the hard work for you and searches the best prices from retailers for that particular item, to save you cash.
+Apps like Red Laser and ShopSavvy have some up-and-coming apps.
+These generally allow users to take a picture of a product’s barcode.
+The app then does the hard work for you and searches for the best prices from retailers for that particular item to save you cash.
 This is the future of price comparison.

 Again, there are loads of Smartphone apps available for VOIP services.
 But none better, in my experience, than the Skype app.
 If you have available data on your data plan or you are using wifi, then you can call another Skype user for free, on any device.
 And if your contact doesn’t have Skype, then topping up credit is super cheap.

-I usually pay for music and I never illegally download.
+I usually pay for music and never illegally download it.
 But I found an extremely intuitive radio station app called Slacker Radio where you simply type in a song; album or artist and the app will play songs from this artist or songs from similar artists – which can actually be a good way to discover new music.

 I’m always looking for new ways to save money using my smartphone.
 Especially when I’m on the move.
 It happens all too often that we say to ourselves “I’ll look for a better way next time”, well the next time is now.
 Saving is all about being prepared and taking a moment to say “can I do/get this cheaper?”.

 Do you have any other tips for using your phone to save money?